 Preclinical models are an imperfect proxy for human pregnancy for many reasons, but the evidence from this study may have translational value in pregnant human populations.
 Given the lack of growth restriction in offspring in early life and absent maternal weight loss, nutrient restriction, and insulin dysmetabolism, this may warrant further evaluation in pregnant humans in controlled spaces.
 Other outcomes such as latency to plug, 3-day pup survival, and litter sizes are not as easily translated to human populations.
 However, as the majority of the deleterious effects that arise from this dietary treatment in the current study are difficult to translate, it would be presumptuous to say that negative effects are unlikely in human pregnancy.

 As with any experimental model, this work has some limitations.
 One such limitation is the lack of molecular mechanisms investigated at the level of both dam and pup.
 We sought to evaluate the phenotype at a basic level in this study and as such were not able to investigate changes at the tissue level in either dams or pups.
-It is possible that despite the lack of overt metabolic differences in dams and body weights in pups that there were more nuanced differences in metabolically active tissues or even within the central circadian clock.
-Future work should devote attention to analyses.
+It is possible that despite the lack of overt metabolic differences in dams and body weights in pups, there were more nuanced differences in metabolically active tissues or even within the central circadian clock.
+Future work should devote attention to these analyses.
 Another limitation is that fertility outcomes were only cursory in assessment, and in a reduced number of dams.
 As the effect of intermittent energy restriction on fertility and reproductive health is a concern in non-pregnant females, more stringent study and in greater numbers should be devoted to this question.

 The current study has many strengths.
 First, the design was carefully considered to ensure handling stress was minimized and the timing of eating was in line with natural mouse rhythms.
 As such, results can be separated from effects from chronodisruption.
 This was repeated in 3 separate cohorts resulting in large samples sizes for both dams and pups.
-This suggests, the observed phenotype is likely to be reproducible with other groups using a similar paradigm.
+This suggests the observed phenotype is likely to be reproducible with other groups using a similar paradigm.

 Conclusion

 In summary, we find that eTRF feeding of dams during the perinatal period results in very few changes in the physiology of the dam, only a greater rebound in glucose after insulin challenge.
-There is similar rates of pregnancy and fecundity in dams fed eTRF.
+There are similar rates of pregnancy and fecundity in dams fed eTRF.
 We find that pups born to eTRF dams are of similar size and grow in comparable ways to AL offspring.
-The deleterious effects noted are a reduction in litter size and in pup survival to postnatal day 3, although the reason for these reductions in not clear.
+The deleterious effects noted are a reduction in litter size and in pup survival to postnatal day 3, although the reason for these reductions in not clear but could be due to maternal behavior.
 Further work must be done to scrutinize the safety of this practice and efficacy for ameliorating metabolic illness during pregnancy in higher risk populations.

 Gdf15 knockout does not impact perinatal body weight or neonatal outcomes in mice